-Ninja Foodi is the easiest way to get perfectly cooked corned beef brisket each and every time.
-Add in the cabbage and you have a meal to serve up your family.
+The Ninja Foodi is the easiest way to get perfectly cooked corned beef brisket every time.
+Add in the cabbage and you have a meal to serve your family.
+Plus the leftover corned beef the next day tastes just as good as day one.
+This is a very basic recipe with simple everyday ingredients.
+So if you are looking for a complete dinner in one, try my corned beef and cabbage dinner.

 I will walk you through how to make this Ninja Foodi corned beef!
 You will cook your corned beef for so long and then add in your veggies and get them perfectly cooked.